Saturday, October 29, 2022

 Hispanic talk show people have funny voices and that’s pretty much the whole joke.

-• Yep, my description up there says it all.
+• My description up there says it all.
 Not only do we have another cliche talk show sketch, but it’s also a funny accent sketch where the hosts talk like Speedy Gonzales.

 • Second Hispanic role for Melissa tonight.
 Again, I ask, why are we suddenly typecasting her when it’s clear by this point that she’s not coming back?